’Add watermarks to documents in SharePoint’

 • "Brett;Jeroen" Contains "Brett;Ben" = False

-• “Brett;Jeroen” is equal to “Jeroen;Brett” = True (The sequence in which values are specified does not matter)
+• "Brett;Jeroen" is equal to "Jeroen;Brett" = True (sequence does not matter).

-• If a field is deleted from a list after it has been specified in a filter then the filter will always equate to false resulting in the watermark not being applied.
+• If a field is deleted from a list after being included in a filter, the filter will always evaluate to false, resulting in the watermark not being applied.

-When using the Watermark On Open facility on a list or library, watermarks are applied every time a file is opened, which is exactly what is expected.
-However, these watermarks are also applied when the SharePoint Search Indexer opens these files.
-This places an excessive load on the system (bulk indexing results in bulk watermarking), so it is recommended to exclude certain accounts from the automatic watermarking.
+When using the Watermark On Open feature on a SharePoint list or library, watermarks are applied every time a file is opened — this is the expected behavior.
+However, watermarks are also applied when the SharePoint Search Indexer opens these files.
+This can cause excessive system load during bulk indexing, as it triggers bulk watermarking.

-Starting with version 8.4 of the Muhimbi Document Converter, a PDF real-time settings screen is available from the Site Actions menu.
-Enter a list of accounts to exclude, the System account is excluded by default.
+To address this, it’s recommended to exclude specific accounts from automatic watermarking.
+Starting with version 8.4 of Nutrient Document Converter, a PDF real-time settings screen is accessible via the Site Actions menu, allowing administrators to specify accounts to exclude.
+The System account is excluded by default.

 filtering out system users

-Starting with version 10.0 of the Muhimbi Document Converter, a Real-time settings screen is available from the Site Actions menu.
-Use this screen to specify if access to the document should be blocked in case of an error, or if the unprocessed (pre-watermarked) document should be passed to the user.
+Starting from version 10.0 of Nutrient Document Converter, a Real-time settings screen is available via the Site Actions menu.
+This screen allows you to specify whether access to the document should be blocked in case of an error, or if the unprocessed (pre-watermarked) document should be provided to the user.

 watermark errors